 Chapter 1.
-Getting started as a member SECTION 1 Introduction 5 Section 1.1 You are enrolled in HealthSun HealthAdvantage Plan (HMO), which is a Medicare HM Section 1.2 What is the Evidence of Coverage booklet about?
+Getting started as a member SECTION 1 Introduction 5 Section 1.1 You are enrolled in HealthSun HealthAdvantage Plus (HMO), which is a Medicare HMO Section 1.2 What is the Evidence of Coverage booklet about?
 Section 1.3 Legal information about the Evidence of Coverage SECTION 2 What makes you eligible to be a plan member?
-6 Section 2.1 Your eligibility requirements 6 Section 2.2 What are Medicare Part A and Medicare Part B?
-Section 2.3 Here is the plan service area for HealthSun HealthAdvantage Plan (HMO) Section 2.4 U.S. Citizen or Lawful Presence 6 SECTION 3 What other materials will you get from us?
-Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider and Pharmacy Directory : Your guide to all providers and pharmacies in plan's network Section 3.4 The plan's List of Covered Drugs (Formulary) 8 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summar payments made for your Part D prescription drugs 8 SECTION 4 Your monthly premium for HealthSun HealthAdvantage Plan (HMO) 9 Section 4.1 How much is your plan premium?
+Section 2.1 Your eligibility requirements 6 Section 2.2 What are Medicare Part A and Medicare Part B?
+Section 2.3 Here is the plan service area for HealthSun HealthAdvantage Plus (HMO) Section 2.4 U.S. Citizen or Lawful Presence 6 SECTION 3 What other materials will you get from us?
+6 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider and Pharmacy Directory : Your guide to all providers and pharmacies in plan's network Section 3.4 The plan's List of Covered Drugs (Formulary) 8 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of of payments made for your Part D prescription drugs 8 SECTION 4 Your monthly premium for HealthSun HealthAdvantage Plus (HMO) 9 Section 4.1 How much is your plan premium?
 9 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
 9 Section 5.1 What is the Part D "late enrollment penalty"?
 Section 5.2 How much is the Part D late enrollment penalty?
-9 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 10 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
+Section 5.3 In some situations, you can enroll late and not have to pay the penalty 10 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
 11 SECTION 6 Do you have to pay an extra Part D amount because of your income?
-Section 6.1 Who pays an extra Part D amount because of income?
-11 Section 6.2 How much is the extra Part D amount?
+11 Section 6.1 Who pays an extra Part D amount because of income?
+Section 6.2 How much is the extra Part D amount?
 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
 Section 6.4 What happens if you do not pay the extra Part D amount?
-11 SECTION 7 More information about your monthly premium Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your pena and use the alternative text as instructed below Section 7.2 Can we change your monthly plan premium during the year?
-13 SECTION 8 Please keep your plan membership record up to date 13 Section 8.1 How to help make sure that we have accurate information about you 13 SECTION 9 We protect the privacy of your personal health information 14 Section 9.1 We make sure that your health information is protected SECTION 10 How other insurance works with our plan 14 Section 10.1 •
+CECTION 7 44 SECTION 7 More information about your monthly premium Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penal and use the alternative text as instructed below Section 7.2 Can we change your monthly plan premium during the year?
+Section 7.2 Can we change your monthly plan premium during the year?
+13 SECTION 8 Please keep your plan membership record up to date Section 8.1 How to help make sure that we have accurate information about you 13 SECTION 9 We protect the privacy of your personal health information 14 Section 9.1 We make sure that your health information is protected SECTION 10 How other incurance works with our plan A A Section 10.
+How other insurance works with our plan Which plan pays first when you have other insurance?
+1 4 14

-Section 1.1 You are enrolled in HealthSun HealthAdvantage Plan (HMO), which is a Medicare HMO
+Section 1.1 You are enrolled in HealthSun HealthAdvantage Plus (HMO), which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, HealthSun HealthAdvantage Plan (HMO).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, HealthSun HealthAdvantage Plus (HMO).

 There are different types of Medicare health plans.
-HealthSun HealthAdvantage Plan (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+HealthSun HealthAdvantage Plus (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.